danja/farelo/README.md

 What I want is a good strategy for *what I should do now*.
 To help with *getting things done*.

-Everything should be very easy & intuitive to use as well as being self-documenting in a web-friendly form.
+Everything should be very easy & intuitive to use as well as being as far as possible self-documenting in a web-friendly form.
+While the raw information should be publishable directly, it should also make it easy to compile a summary, formal report or blog post.
+The material should be rich in links to related material.

-Right now I'm trying to capture information projects I'm working on, starting with fixing my roof (etc),
+Right now I'm trying to capture information about projects I'm working on, starting with fixing my roof (etc), which I'm calling [Not Climbing]() and a little pressie I'm making for a friend based on [Pentominoes]()